 Most Breathable Latex Mattress Topper

-Mattress Topper Talalay Latex Topper
+Brooklyn Bedding Talalay Latex Topper

 The Mattress Topper Talalay Latex Topper comes from Brooklyn Bedding, a well-established family business in the bedding industry.
-The topper is available in a 3-inch thickness, a great universal height that should appeal to most sleepers.
+The topper is available in a 3-inch thickness, a universal height that should appeal to most sleepers.

 This latex topper is made from the Talalay production method, providing a bouncier feel that should help with changing positions and getting in and out of bed.
 The topper’s standard cover is made from organic cotton, a naturally breathable fabric.
 However, hot sleepers who want extra cooling can opt to pay slightly more for the Luxury Cooling cover.
-This cover is designed to feel smooth and deliver advanced cooling immediately upon contact.
+This cover is designed to feel smooth and to deliver advanced cooling upon contact.

 What stands out?